ashlibaldwin/ashlibaldwin.github.io/_posts/2018-1-1-My-Reading-List.md

 This is my reading list of books for business.

-Many of these books come recommended from successful entreprenuers and buisiness-persons.
+Many of these books come recommended from successful entreprenuers.

 Some I have read, and towards the bottom are others that I plan to read.

 Please leave a comment with any recommendations for books that I should add to this list.

-### Read
+### Book I have read

 * **[Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results](http://amzn.to/2q8v7Ql) - Christina Wodtk**